WebCivics/ADP/docs/OpenLetter.md

 c. are there any other MAJOR considerations I may have missed?

 It is assumed that the document URI will be provided in the TLS certificate as a SAN.

+## Other notes
+Examples provided in this document are illustrative only, the specifics have not been considered properly, yet.